Procurement approach

 Shared Purchasing

-A key component of P4S is SP: Shared Purchasing (128 KB), an industry best-practice approach that simplifies the way we and our delivery partners purchase goods and services.
-You can express your interest in becoming one of our suppliers as part of shared purchasing at Supplier registration.
+SP: Shared Purchasing is an industry best-practice approach that simplifies the way we and our delivery partners purchase goods and services.
+You can express your interest in becoming one of our shared suppliers as part of Shared Purchasing.

-Small and medium businesses form a vital part of our supply chain.
-We already work with hundreds of small and medium businesses, and welcome expressions of interest from potential suppliers.
+Small and medium enterprises (SMEs) form a vital part of our supply chain.
+We already work with hundreds of small and medium enterprises, and welcome expressions of interest from potential suppliers.

-The NSW Government recognises SMEs as businesses having:
+The NSW Government recognises SMEs as businesses that have:

 • fewer than 200 full-time equivalent (FTE) employees.

-If your business fits these criteria, you can express your interest in becoming a Sydney Water supply partner at Supplier registration.
+If your business fits these criteria, you can express your interest in becoming a Sydney Water supply partner.

 Modern slavery statement

-Under the Modern Slavery Act 2018 (Cth), we must submit a modern slavery statement to the Minister for Home Affairs that will be available on a public register showing how we address slavery risks in our operations and supply chains.
+Under the Modern Slavery Act 2018 (Cth), we must submit a modern slavery statement to the Minister for Home Affairs available on a public register that shows how we address slavery risks in our operations and supply chains.

 We support the implementation of anti-slavery initiatives to ensure we detect and address modern slavery and human trafficking risks across our business and supply chain.
 We submitted our first modern slavery statement in March 2021.
-Our Modern Slavery Statement '23, which covers the 2022–23 financial year, is our fourth.
+Our Modern Slavery Statement 2024, which covers the 2023–24 financial year, is our fifth.
 This statement outlines the steps we're taking to ensure the goods and services we procure aren't the product of modern slavery.
 It also highlights that we've exercised due diligence when procuring goods and services from our suppliers.
+Our Modern Slavery Statement 2024 has been submitted to the Attorney-General's Department.
+It is now published and viewable by the public in the Modern Slavery Statements Register.

 Aboriginal Procurement Participation Plan

-Sydney Water is committed to building and maintaining meaningful and respectful relationships with First Nations peoples of Australia.
-Sydney Water's Aboriginal Procurement Participation Plan (APPP) sets out how we can provide opportunities to increase skills and economic participation within the state's Aboriginal and Torres Strait Islander communities.
+We're committed to building and maintaining meaningful and respectful relationships with First Nations peoples.
+Our Aboriginal Procurement Participation Plan (APPP) sets out how we can provide opportunities to increase skills and economic participation within NSW's Aboriginal and Torres Strait Islander communities.

 We continually innovate the way we work with our supply partners to build lasting, productive relationships.
 To help us improve, we welcome hearing from existing and potential supply partners.
-If you have any feedback or questions, please email procurement@sydneywater.com.au.
+If you have feedback or questions, email us at procurement@sydneywater.com.au.

 We're committed to being fair, honest, safe and responsible in our dealings with suppliers.
-If you suspect corrupt behaviour from any of our staff or contractors, or you don't believe you've been given a fair go, please contact us.
+If you suspect corrupt behaviour from any of our staff or contractors, or you don't believe you've been given a fair go, please call our corruption hotline.